MinaProtocol/mina/rfcs/0038-rosetta-construction-api.md

 A4 43 D4 ... # the bool list compacted into a bitstring, pad the last 1 byte with extra zeros on the right
 ```

 Another important property of the unsigned-transaction and signed-transaction representations is that they are reversible.
-As we must later implement

 The `unsigned_transaction_string` is then a `JSON` input (stringified) conforming to the following schema:

 ```
 { randomOracleInput : string (* Random_oracle_input.t |> to_bytes |> to_hex  *)
+, payment: Payment?
 , stakeDelegation: StakeDelegation?
-, payment: Payment?
 }
 // where stakeDelegation and payemnt are currently defined in the client-sdk shown below
 // it is an error to treat stakeDelegation / payment in any way other than a variant, but it is encoded unsafely like this becuase JSON is garbage-fire and can't represent sum types ergonomically